pulumi/workshops/aws-advanced-cicd/README.md

 // Commit a new PR

-## Part 3 - Store secret credentials in Pulumi ESC
+## Part 3 - Add drift detection

+// Create a branch,

+// add the cron job workflow

+// commit && PR

 ## Part 4 - Add dedicated environments with Review Stacks